Hamilton Beach Brands: History

 Founded in April 1910 by inventor Frederick J. Osius in Racine, Wisconsin, the Hamilton Beach Manufacturing Company took its name from two men Osius hired, Louis Hamilton and Chester Beach.
 He hired Hamilton as the new company's advertising manager, and Beach to work as a mechanic.
 Osius did not care for his own name, so he paid Hamilton and Beach $1000 each for the right to use their names instead.
-The company mostly sold products that Osius had invented and patented, but Chester Beach had invented a high-speed fractional motor in 1905, which the company used in many of its products.
+The company mostly sold products that Osius had invented and patented.
+Still, Chester Beach had invented a high-speed fractional motor in 1905, which the company used in many of its products.
 Osius designed the agitator implement for the company's first milkshake machine, the Cyclone Drink Mixer, introduced in 1910.
 Hamilton and Beach left the company in 1913 to form their own firm, Wisconsin Electric Company.
 Osius sold Hamilton-Beach to Scovill Manufacturing in 1922 and moved to Millionaires' Row in Miami Beach.
 The Hamilton Beach drink mixer, with its characteristic spindle and metal container, was found at soda fountains of drug stores throughout North America.
 Other products included stand mixers (for making batter), fans, and hair dryers.
-The spindle drink mixer was expanded in the 1930s to enable multiple milk shakes to be processed at once.
+The spindle drink mixer was expanded in the 1930s to enable multiple milkshakes to be processed at once.
 For a time, the brand was owned by NACCO Industries.
 The original company continues as the Hamilton Beach side of Hamilton Beach Brands, Inc. Since the 2000s, all of Hamilton Beach's appliances have been manufactured by subcontractors in China.